 The most popular and widespread spiritual symbol is that of the Christmas tree.

-There are many legends about the origin of the use of pine as a Christmas tree but the true origin of this tradition is not clear.
+There are many legends about the origin of pine as a Christmas tree, but this tradition’s true origin is unclear.

 According to Christian tradition, St. Boniface brought down a giant ash tree, the Yggdrasil, which held all levels of the world from heaven to hell.

 Instead, he planted it as a symbol of God’s eternal love and filled them with candles symbolizing the purification and light of Christ.

 Another legend says that Saint Boniface knocked down a huge oak tree that took with him all the trees that surrounded him except a small tree, which he called “tree of the Child God”, symbolizing its triangular shape of the Holy Trinity.